e271828e/Flight.jl/docs/notes/design/framework_spec.md

-the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (`Int` sloppiness must fail at `Float64`, not lurk until a `Dual` activation makes "it runs" activity-dependent).
+the nominal activation — the only one that ever runs in real time — the check is unchanged: exact type match, no convert-on-write, one baked `isa` that folds away (`Int` sloppiness must fail at `Float64`, not lurk until a `Dual` activation makes "it runs" activation-dependent).
 The error can afford to be
 didactic: "field `M_shaft`: expected `Float64`, got `Int64` — return
 `zero(x.ω)`, not `0`".
 Under a non-nominal activation, a parametrized leaf accepts exactly two types: the activation scalar (the fast path — the baked